 The Bixby Bridge in Big Sur, California is one of the most iconic stops along a Pacific Coast Highway road trip.
 It’s just 18 miles south of Monterey and the drive offers spectacular coastal views as the road winds it’s way along the sea cliffs high above the Pacific Ocean.

 Miles of white gypsum sand dunes make White Sand National Monument in New Mexico one of the most strikingly beautiful places in the United States.
 It contains only 10 designated campsite and visitors without a camping permit must exit the park before 9pm.
 Camping out under the stars in this vast white desert made White Sands on of our favorite experiences on our road trip and one of our top alternatives to the country’s busier National Parks.

 Penny Hot Springs is an inviting little off-the-beaten-path hot spring located just outside of Carbondale, Colorado on the banks of the Crystal River.
 The landscape is particularly stunning in the winter when the riverbanks are covered in snow!

-Angels Landing is one of the most popular Zion National Park hikes.
-It offers sweeping views of Zion Canyon, but it’s not a hiking trail for the feint of heart or for hikers with a fear of heights.
-You’ll begin the hike by ascending a set of 21 steep switchback (known as “Walter’s Wiggles”) that will test your endurance and end it by scramble along rock ledges while holding onto metal chains 1,400′ above the canyon floor!
+Angels Landing is one of our favorite hikes in the USA and a highlight of everyone’s Zion National Park itinerary.
+It offers sweeping views of Zion Canyon, but it’s not a hiking trail for the faint of heart or for hikers with a fear of heights.
+You’ll begin the hike by ascending a set of 21 steep switchbacks (known as “Walter’s Wiggles”) that will test your endurance and end it by scramble along rock ledges while holding onto metal chains 1,400′ above the canyon floor!